 filling the void

-Lord, send us leaders who will help us love and serve you.
+Lord, send leaders who will help your people love you deeply and serve you faithfully.